rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231029_New York Times Podcasts.md

+---
+Date Generated: March 29, 2024
+Transcription Model: whisper medium 20231117
+Length: 3300s
+Video Keywords: []
+Video Views: 3780
+Video Rating: None
+---

-# The Sunday Read: ëWho Hired the Hitmen to Silence Zit·cuaro?í
+# The Sunday Read: ‚ÄòWho Hired the Hitmen to Silence Zit√°cuaro?‚Äô
 **New York Times Podcasts:** [October 29, 2023](https://www.youtube.com/watch?v=KJ2drLynwpU)
 *  My name is Nick Casey.
 I'm a writer for the New York Times magazine.
 Mexico is in the
 *  middle of a war against drug traffickers.
 But there's a second conflict there that